Have you been diagnosed with a brain tumour? Order your free information pack.

 • Award type: Quest for Cures

 Inside cells are complex communication networks that involve hundreds of proteins that interact with each other to relay messages and make cells behave in a certain way.
-Discovering a link between SRC activation and Group 4 medulloblastomas (MBs) and glioma is a major breakthrough in the field, and highlights a potential opportunity to disrupt the communication network that’s telling these tumours to grow.
-However, blocking the activity of a single protein in the network rarely stops tumours in their tracks (although it may slow them down), as they quickly find ways to reroute the message.
+The discovery of a link between protein activation, Group 4 medulloblastomas and glioma is a major breakthrough and highlights a potential opportunity to disrupt the communication network that is telling these tumours to grow.
+However, blocking the activity of a single protein in the network slows down the tumour but rarely stops it in its tracks, as they quickly find ways to reroute the message.

 What is it?

-Many of the complex events that underlie the development of brain tumours are ‘invisible’ if you only look at the genetic (DNA) makeup of tumour cells.
-Recently, Professor Louis Chesler and his team from The Institute of Cancer Research in London, used a technology called ‘proteomics’ to directly measure thousands of cancer proteins (which are the targets of cancer drugs) in brain tumours.
-They discovered changes in a cancer protein called SRC that appears to drive the formation of Group 4 MBs and gliomas in preclinical brain tumour models.
+Many of the complex events that underlie the development of brain tumours are ‘invisible’ if you only look at the genetic makeup of tumour cells.
+Recently, Professor Louis Chesler and his team from The Institute of Cancer Research in London, used a technology called ‘proteomics’ to directly measure thousands of cancer proteins in brain tumours.
+They discovered changes in a cancer protein called SRC that appears to drive the formation of Group 4 medulloblastomas and gliomas in preclinical brain tumour models.

-Professor Chesler and his team aim to build on this work to understand the role SRC plays in the development of aggressive MB and glioma in more detail, and to test whether or not blocking SRC activity can halt the growth of these tumours.
+Professor Chesler and his team aim to build on this work to understand the role SRC plays in the development of aggressive MB and glioma in more detail, and to test whether blocking SRC activity can halt the growth of these tumours.
+They will analyse how tumour cells work at multiple levels, which proteins SRC interacts with and will test drugs to accurately disrupt SRC.

 A substantial cross-disciplinary effort is required to advance knowledge of the molecular dependencies of MB and to translate them to clinical benefit.
 This programme will not only aim to improve fundamental knowledge of the cellular origins of MB and the signalling pathways that sustain MB development but identify clinically relevant treatment approaches.